amircybersec/testlab/README.md

 ### Second experiment

-One of the motivations for this work was to layout a testbed for one of the projects I am working on.
+One of the motivations for this work was to layout a test bed for one of the projects I am working on.
 I am in the process of building a report collector system that clients can use to report incidents (network error log).
-This can be a great way to observe disruptions from client vantage point and report them to the service provider through a different route / mechanism.
+This can be a great way to observe disruptions from client/source vantage point and report them to the service provider through a different route / mechanism.
 The report collectors can be distributed and more resilient than the client.

 One of the real applications of this type of report collection is using them in VPN/tunnel clients that are often used for censorship circumvension.
 I hope the result of this work gets included in several client applications with large install base.

 Okay, back to the point.
 Once of the applications I am looking at is Outline by Jigsaw which is a very popular distributed VPN system.
-Outline recently release a new SDK that you can use to add several bells and whistle to your application's networking to increase resilience to censorship.
-There is connectivity tester script on the SDK that basically performs the same `dig` operation if configured with the following flags:
+Outline recently released a [new SDK](https://github.com/Jigsaw-Code/outline-sdk) that you can use to add several bells and whistle to your application's networking to increase resilience to censorship.
+There is a connectivity tester script on the SDK that basically performs the same `dig` operation if configured with the following flags:

 ```
 go run github.com/Jigsaw-Code/outline-sdk/x/examples/outline-connectivity@latest -v -transport="split:1" -proto tcp -resolver 8.8.8.8 -domain google.com
 ```

-For a one-to-one comparison you can can both and do a wireshark / or tcpdump capture and see for your self.
-The flag -transport defines a higher level data presentation.
+For a one-to-one comparison you can can both and do a wireshark / or tcpdump capture and see for yourself.
+The flag `-transport` defines a higher level data presentation / abstraction.
 For example, `split:2` will break the TCP payload in two and translates one TCP connection to two TCP connections with two payloads, each carrying half of the payload. `split:1` basically provides a one-to-one mapping of input packet to the output packet (divided by one).

 ### Third experiment

+Outline can also use a shadowsocks transport to encypt and pass it to shadowsocks server.
+For this experiment, I setup a server on a VPS (datacenter) and installed the Outline server on it.
+I then ran the connectivity tester with `-transport` being set as shown below:

 ```
 KEY=ss://examplekey_V0Zi1wb2x5MTMwNTpLeTUyN2duU3FEVFB3R0JpQ1RxUnlT@104.x.x.x:65496/